traderjoe-xyz/joe-lending/README.md

 Audits
 -------
 C.R.E.A.M.
 Finance smart contracts have been audited by Trail of Bits.
-The audit report are available on Trail of Bits [publications repo](https://github.com/trailofbits/publications/blob/master/reviews/CREAMSummary.pdf).
+The audit report is available on Trail of Bits [publications repo](https://github.com/trailofbits/publications/blob/master/reviews/CREAMSummary.pdf).

 Change Logs
 -----------